waymanglover/hearthstats/README.md

 # hearthstats

-Scrape Hearthstone decks from HearthPwn, then build a SQLite database of the results.
+Scrape Hearthstone decks from HearthPwn, then populate a table in a SQLite database using the results.
 Also integrates with omgvamp's Mashape Hearthstone API (http://hearthstoneapi.com/) to build a table of card data that can be used to make more advanced queries.